 What side dishes go with a roasted rack of lamb?

 Truly anything goes.
 It’s a very versatile main course.
-Since I roast the meat in a 425°F oven, I do like to serve it with side dishes that I can make in the same oven.
+But since I roast the meat in a 425°F oven, I do like to serve it with side dishes that I can make in the same oven.
 So I often serve it with any of the following sides:

 What about leftovers?

 If you have leftovers, you can keep them in the fridge, in an airtight container, for 3-4 days.
-Reheat them very gently, covered, in a 50% microwave to avoid drying them out.
+Reheat them very gently, covered, in the microwave on 50% power to avoid drying them out.

 More tasty lamb recipes